 Developing a love of reading and wide vocabulary with high quality texts and language provision

-Foster curiosity and enquiry
+Fostering curiosity and enquiry

-Provide a global perspective (particularly ‘Rights Respecting’)
+Providing a global perspective (particularly ‘Rights Respecting’)

 We have put considerable thought into the key features of our curriculum to meet the needs of our context.
 Ashford Oaks serves a community of considerable deprivation.
 We have higher than average proportions of Special Needs, Pupil Premium, a sizeable minority of EAL children and a small number of GRT pupils.
 Many of our families have not had the opportunities, or funds, to enrich the learning experience of their children.
 Ashford Oaks is proud of its inclusive approach to SEN which includes a Specialist Resource Provision which supports autism.
 Many pupils enter the school with low levels of vocabulary and find it difficult to pay attention in lessons.

 Organisation of the curriculum:

 Reading is central to our curriculum.
 Younger children benefit from the daily, systematic, synthetic phonics teaching of Ruth Miskin’s Read Write Inc. programme.
 Pupils progress onto Destination Reader which is delivered as a coherent reading scheme, from Year Two.
 The books that children read for pleasure are carefully matched to their reading level.

 Our curriculum is organised into projects.
 Synoptic concepts, such as choice, adversity, democracy and freedom, will be linked to each project which enhances the links between the subjects and the connectedness of our curriculum.

 There are daily reading/phonics, writing and maths lessons with strong opportunities to develop fluency and for using and applying learning.
 History, geography and art, design and technology are delivered through the projects.
 Music, Computing, MfL, RE and PE are delivered discretely.